-As the fear of rising inflation grips markets, investors are looking for ways to protect their portfolios against the potentially damaging effects.
+As rising inflation continues to grip markets, investors are looking for ways to protect their portfolios against the potentially damaging effects.

-Whether inflation this time around is a short-term issue or something we all need to get used for the foreseeable future, its effect on cumulative returns can be long lasting as interest rates rise in line with inflation.
+Whether inflation this time around is a short-term issue or something we all need to get used for the foreseeable future, its effect on cumulative returns can be long lasting if or when interest rates continue to rise in line with inflation.

 Multi-asset investors, some with cash plus targets, face a dilemma in this scenario - how to beat inflation yet remain true to their investment process.

 Do they simply move further up the risk scale increasing the potential of heavy losses if markets go against them?
 Do they buy ‘expensive defensives’, and at what cost?
 Do they move to cash or worse, negative-yielding bonds?
 What about derivatives – can asset managers justify and explain that position to investors who want to understand exactly where and how their cash is invested?

 It could be that the investment instruments and tactics that portfolio managers employ to navigate through the potentially rough seas ahead will make all the difference.

 Take, for example, the humble Floating Rate Note (FRN).
 “What on earth is a Floating Rate Note?”
 I hear you ask.

 FRNs are debt instruments, typically issued by financial institutions, supranationals (e.g. the European Investment Bank) and governments, and, as the name implies, FRNs differ from other fixed income securities by having a variable (floating) coupon rate.